virustyt/IOS-Developer-CV/README.md

 dragon2020@inbox.ru

 #### ABOUT ME
-   - My goal is to deepen and expand my knowledge about the development of applications, the choice of their architecture and ways to divide tasks between team members..
-By nature i am calm and non-confrontational.
+   - I am actively looking for a job as an iOS Developer.
+I can and love to work in a team.
+I want to develop in this field.
+I love clean and understandable code, I always do refactoring.
+I try to follow the principles of SOLID.
+Easily and quickly trained, I grasp and process information on the fly and will be able to immediately implement it into work.

 #### SKILLS
    - `Objective-C`  `Swift`